 Immigration enriches Ontario’s social fabric and promotes diversity and inclusion within our communities.
 With an aging population, declining birth rates and shortages in skilled workers, immigration will be at the forefront of our future economic sustainability.
-Immigration can fill gaps in Ontario’s labour market and will become the source of future population growth.
+Immigration can contribute to workforce development in Ontario by attracting and retaining essential professions like healthcare professionals and skilled tradespeople.

-The COVID-19 pandemic temporarily stalled immigration due to travel restrictions and a temporary pause in processing applications.
-Despite the pandemic, attracting immigrants will remain critical for economic recovery in the near-term and economic prosperity in the long-term.
+After the COVID-19 pandemic temporarily stalled immigration due to travel restrictions, application processing has resumed.
+Attracting immigrants will remain critical for economic recovery in the near-term and economic prosperity in the long-term.